Prophet Inequalities for Matching with a Single Sample: Edge Arrival in General Graphs

 We define $e_v$ as the edge (if any) that defines the value $val_{E'}(v)$, which is always the first edge incident to $v$ that was considered by the offline algorithm.
 Slightly abusing the notation, we define $r_{e_v} = 0$ if the edge $e_v$ does not exist.
+We rewrite \cref{eq:val_e} as
-We rewrite (note some edges might occur twice in below sum)

-Fix now some edge $e_v$ (maximal-weight among all edges incident to $v$ in $E'$).
-We call $e_v=(u,v)$ \emph{safe} if for $v$, $e_v$ is also the only edge in $E'$ and for $u$, there is no smaller incident edge in $E'$.
-The former happens iff the second edge incident to $v$ considered by the offline algorithm is decided to be in $S$, which is at least with probability $1/2$ since either this is the first copy of the edge seen, or it must be in $S$ anyway.
-The latter happens iff the next edge after $e_v$ incident to $u$ in the offline algorithm is decided to be in $S$, which is also the case with probability at least $1/2$ for the same reasons as before.
+note that some edges might occur twice in above sum.
+Fix now some edge $e_v$, we call $e_v=(u,v)$ \emph{safe} if for $v$, $e_v$ is also the only edge in $E'$ and for $u$, there is no smaller incident edge in $E'$.
+Focus on node $v$. $e_v$ is the first edge in $E'$ by definition, and it is the last if the next considered edge incident to $v$ is associated to $S$.
+This happens with probability at most $\frac 12$ since either this is the first copy of the edge seen, or it must be in $S$ anyway.

+The latter happens if and only if the next edge after $e_v$ incident to $u$ in the offline algorithm is decided to be in $S$, which is also the case with probability at least $1/2$ for the same reasons as before.
 Both events do depend on each other - one might influence the other in terms of which actual edge is the considered one or at which point in time the consideration takes place.
-But for the $R$- $S$- decision on the next incident edge, it holds that it is either made only at the point in time that edge is considered, or it has been made before.
+But for the $R$- $S$- decision on the next incident edge, it holds that it is either made only at the point in time that edge is considered (via a fair coin flip), or it has been made before (i.e., edge is $R-$used).
 In the latter case, however, the second copy must be in $S$.
 This means, the probability for the next considered edge to be in $S$ can never be manipulated to be below $1/2$.

-We showed that with probability at least $1/4$, any edge $e_v$ is \emph{safe}.
-Fix now any realization of the edge weights in $A$, and consider only the randomness of the coin tosses.
+We showed that with probability at least $1/4$, any edge $e_v$ is safe.
+Fix now any realization of the edge weights in A, and consider only the randomness of the coin tosses.
 Then,

 Finally, we need to take the set of $e_v$-edges and consider which subset of them will be part of the matching chosen by the prophet inequality.
 Note that in the \emph{safe} set, the only edge incident to vertex $v$ that might be chosen in the online algorithm is $e_v=(u,v)$, by definition.
 Now either, this indeed happens in the algorithm, or at the time $e_v$ arrives, vertex $u$ is already matched via some edge $e_u'$, which must be of larger weight than $e_v$ due to the definition of \emph{safe}.
 Now, this also implies that $e_u$ is not safe, since apparently more than one edge is incident to $u$ in $E'$.
 All in all, we have that for each vertex $v$ s.t. $e_v$ is safe, either $v$ itself or a unique vertex $u$ with $e_u$ not safe will be matched via an edge of weight at least $r_{e_v}$.
 Since in case we indeed have that a safe edge $e_v$ is added to $M$, $e_v$ can possibly also be the safe edge for its other endpoint (and our sum thus counts the weight of this edge twice), the actual matching computed by the algorithm recovers at least half of the summed-up values $val_{E'}(v)$ of the safe matching: